-For females, there are similar gradients with the population characteristics discussed above, but even stronger gradients with measures of female labour force participation and single parent families.
-High rates of premature death for females were inversely correlated (-0.52) at the SLA level in Sydney with high rates of labour force participation by females.
-In contrast, high rates of premature deaths for females were correlated with unemployment (0.73) and high proportions of single parent families (0.67).
+For females, there are similar gradients with the population characteristics discussed above, but even stronger gradients with measures of single parent families.
+High rates of premature death for females were correlated at the SLA level in Melbourne with unemployment (0.69) and high proportions of single parent families (0.69).

-The correlations of these population characteristics with infant deaths are higher (and the gradients stronger) for the measures of female labour force participation and single parent families than for the measures of high and low status male occupations.
+The correlations of these population characteristics with infant deaths are higher (and the gradients stronger) for the measures of high and low status male occupations.